Logo

 Bruce Springsteen used it to lyricize "America's slide from industrial-era swagger into service-economy anomie".

-Early in 1984 Bruce Springsteen asked Scialfa to join the E Street Band for the upcoming Born in the USA Tour.
+Early in 1984, Bruce Springsteen asked Scialfa to join the E Street Band for the Born in the USA Tour, which began in June 1984.

-Opposites in background, the two had an age difference, and Bruce Springsteen's traveling took its toll on their relationship.
+Opposites in background, the two had an 11-year age difference and Bruce Springsteen's traveling took its toll on their relationship.

 Bruce Springsteen received press criticism for the apparent haste in which he and Scialfa started their relationship.

-Bruce Springsteen made her show-jumping debut with the Team USA in August 2014.
+Bruce Springsteen made her show-jumping debut with Team USA in August 2014.

 Bruce Springsteen supported Barack Obama's 2008 presidential campaign, announcing his endorsement in April 2008.

-Bruce Springsteen appeared at several rallies in support of Obama's campaign throughout 2008.
+Bruce Springsteen appeared at several rallies in support of Obama's campaign throughout that year.

-At an Ohio rally, Bruce Springsteen discussed the importance of "truth, transparency and integrity in government, the right of every American to have a job, a living wage, to be educated in a decent school, and a life filled with the dignity of work, the promise and the sanctity of home".
+At one such rally in Ohio, Bruce Springsteen discussed the importance of "truth, transparency and integrity in government, the right of every American to have a job, a living wage, to be educated in a decent school, and a life filled with the dignity of work, the promise and the sanctity of home".

-Bruce Springsteen was a staunch critic of Donald Trump throughout his presidency.
+Bruce Springsteen was a staunch critic of Donald Trump throughout his first term as president of the United States.

 Bruce Springsteen has developed a reputation for energetic and long-lasting live performances.